 If someone is fasting and has high blood sugars, it is important to break the fast and drink some sugar-free fluids to reduce risk of dehydration and DKA.
 You should discuss how to manage high blood sugars during fasting with your healthcare team.

 If you're worried about fasting with diabetes, check with your GP or diabetes team, particularly if you're not sure what to do with your diabetes treatment during fasting.
 If you can't get hold of them, it's best not to fast.
 And if you require urgent medical help you can use the NHS 111 online service.

 Depending on the religion, fasting will last for different lengths of time.
-In Hinduism and Judaism there tend to be individual days of fasting.
-However, the Islamic month of Ramadan is one of the longest periods of fasting, when it is compulsory for all healthy Muslims to fast between the hours of sunrise and sunset.
+In Christianity, Hinduism and Judaism there tend to be individual days of religious fasting.
+However, the Islamic month of Ramadan is one of the longest when it is compulsory for all healthy Muslims to fast between the hours of sunrise and sunset.

 What happens to your body during fasting?